Watch: 'Brutal attack' - police reveal 'dangerous' suspect in walkway homicide

 "We believe the victim was walking along the pathway and was on his way home," Barry said.
 He was located up the pathway, very close to the boardwalk.

-It was a brutal attack and involved a knife as a weapon, Barry said.
-The victim sustained multiple injuries.

 Police don't believe the victim was known to the offender, nor do they believe robbery was a motive.
+Police are not in a position to release the victim's details.

-There have been several gang-related shooting incidents in Auckland this week, but Barry said there was "absolutely no indication" the man's death was gang-linked.
+There have been several gang-related shooting incidents in Auckland this week, but Barry said there was "absolutely no indication" the man's death was gang-related.

-The man's body was found by adult passersby.
-Police were notified at about 6.55pm and believe the crime was committed shortly before, Barry said.
+The victim's body was found by adult passersby.
+Police were notified about 6.55pm and believe the crime was committed shortly before, Barry said.

 "There would have been other people around ... our message to them is please contact us if you were in the area because you may hold that vital piece of evidence that will assist the investigation."

-They were also seeking CCTV and dashcam footage which may be of interest.
+They are also seeking CCTV and dashcam footage which may be of interest.

-Information can also be provided anonymously via Crime Stoppers on 0800 555
+• Police say any information that may assist with the investigation can be reported by calling 105 and quoting file number 220524/8192, or Operation Volans.
+Information can also be provided anonymously via Crime Stoppers on 0800 555 111.